glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

 #### Based on the execution time

-- **Static** : We do not execute the code in static testing.
+- **Static**: We do not execute the code in static testing.
 Typically, static testing revolve around code reviews or inspections.
 We do static testing by relying on compiler to check syntax or using specific static analysis tool.
-- **Dynamic** : In contrast to static, dynamic testing runs the program.
+- **Dynamic**: In contrast to static, dynamic testing runs the program.
 Dynamic testing focuses on evaluating the behavior and performance of the software under various conditions and inputs.
-- **Passive** : We also run the program in passive testing, but we do not interact with it directly.
+- **Passive**: We also run the program in passive testing, but we do not interact with it directly.
 In passive testing, we gather information about the programs' behavior, usage patterns, or performance characteristics.
 Passive testing may involve techniques such as logging, tracing, profiling, or analyzing system logs and metrics.

 #### Manual

 Manual testing involve human intervention in the testing process.
 Software testers will verify the software behavior against different conditions and inputs.
-There are many ways manual testing can be performed :
+There are many ways manual testing can be performed:

-- **Entering inputs by hand** : The tester run the program, through the user interface (e.g., terminal or GUI), the tester will test different scenario by inputting both valid and invalid data to the software.
+- **Entering inputs by hand**: The tester run the program, through the user interface (e.g., terminal or GUI), the tester will test different scenario by inputting both valid and invalid data to the software.
 The tester then see the result and verify its correctness.
 An example of this would be checking if clicking the back button in the GUI actually navigate us back.
-- **Entering inputs by code (semi-automated)** : Having to interact with the software to test its behavior can slow us down.
+- **Entering inputs by code (semi-automated)**: Having to interact with the software to test its behavior can slow us down.
 It can be time-consuming to test the behavior against a bunch of different inputs and cases.
 Software tester may make a script or code snippets dedicated to test the programs' behavior.

-  Consider a calculator app, there is a function that adds two number :
+  Consider a calculator app, there is a function that adds two number:

   ```kotlin
   fun addTwoNumber(num1: Int, num2: Int): Int {